Helen Tufts Bailie papers

 Processed by Susan Boone, 2001.

-Starting in September 2022, Smith College Special Collections will be renumbering many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
-The following changes will be made in this collection: Accession 2008-S-0018, Boxes 1-3 renumbered as Boxes 6-8
+Between September 2022 and February 2023, Smith College Special Collections renumbered many boxes to eliminate duplicate numbers within collections in order to improve researcher experience.
+The following changes were made in this collection: Accession 2008-S-0018, Boxes 1-3 renumbered as Boxes 6-8

 - Anti-communist movements -- Massachusetts

 - Loyalty oaths -- United States -- Massachusetts